marcenacp/caffe-datasets/datasets/avasm/README.md

 The obtained features are:
 - in `data/` under an HDF5 file format with their respective labels,
-- in `plotted_data/` as full images.
+- in `plotted_data/` as full images (after having launched `convert.py`).

 ------
-[1] The original dataset is not meant for classification and I couldn't come up with anything better for this part.
+[1] The original dataset is not meant for classification and I couldn't come up with anything better for the classification part.